ilham18D/galleryofcolor/README.md

 ## Task for REACT :
     * 40 unique random colors
     * filters to hide/show By category (select auto Autocomplete)
-    * boolean/checbox for all element
+    * boolean/checbox saturation for all element

 ## not yet reachable
-    * boolean/checbox which can be random for each element
+    * boolean/checbox saturation which can be random for each element

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).